snyk/driftctl/docs/new-resource.md

 }
 ```

-As you can see, listing error are treated in a particular way.
+As you can see, listing errors are treated in a particular way.
 Instead of failing and stopping the scan they will be handled, and an alert will be created.
 So please don't forget to wrap these errors inside a `NewResourceListingError`.
 For some provider error handling is not that coherent, so you might need to check in `pkg/remote/resource_enumeration_error_handler.go` and add a new case for your error.
-You should test enumerator behavior when you do not have permission to enumerate resource, in the snippet above, `ListAllInstances` may return an `AccessDenied` error or so that should be handled.
+You should test enumerator behavior when you do not have permission to enumerate resources.
+In the snippet above, `ListAllInstances` may return an `AccessDenied` error that should be handled.

-Once the enumerator is written you have to add it to the remote init located in `pkg/remote/<providername>/init.go` :
+Once the enumerator is written you have to add it to the remote initialization located in `pkg/remote/<providername>/init.go`:

 ```go
     remoteLibrary.AddEnumerator(NewEC2InstanceEnumerator(s3Repository, factory))
 ```

 ### DetailsFetcher

-DetailsFetcher are only used by driftctl experimental deep mode.
+DetailsFetchers are only used by driftctl experimental deep mode.

-This is the component that call terraform provider to retrieve the full attribute for each resource.
+This is the component that call Terraform provider to retrieve all attributes for each resource.
-We do not want to reimplement what has already been done in every terraform provider, so you should not call the remote sdk there.
+We do not want to reimplement what has already been done in each Terraform provider.
+Thus, you should not call the remote SDK there.

-If `common.GenericDetailsFetcher` satisfy your needs you should always prefer using it instead of implementing a custom `DetailsFetcher` in a new struct.
+If `common.GenericDetailsFetcher` satisfies your needs you should always prefer using it instead of implementing a custom `DetailsFetcher` in a new struct.

-The `DetailsFetcher` should also be added to `pkg/remote/<providername>/init.go` even if you use the generic version :
+The `DetailsFetcher` should also be added to `pkg/remote/<providername>/init.go` even if you use the generic version:

 ```go
     remoteLibrary.AddDetailsFetcher(aws.AwsEbsVolumeResourceType, common.NewGenericDetailsFetcher(aws.AwsEbsVolumeResourceType, provider, deserializer))
 ```

 ***Don't forget to add unit tests after adding a new resource.***

-You can find example of "functional" tests in pkg/remote/<type>_scanner_test.go
+You can find example of **functional tests** in `pkg/remote/<type>_scanner_test.go`.

-You should also add acceptance tests if you think it makes sense, they are located next to the resource definition described at first step.
+You should also add **acceptance tests** if you think it makes sense.
+They are located next to the resource definition described in the first step.

-More information about test can be found in [testing documentation](testing.md)
+More information about adding tests can be found in [testing documentation](testing.md)